glav/Glav.CacheAdapter/Glav.CacheAdapter/ReadMe.txt

    <appSettings> element in config.
 3. New API Feature: Support for clearing the cache programmatically.
 You can now call the ClearAll API method to clear the entire contents of the cache programmatically.
-4. Support of ChannelOpenTimeout configuration value for Windows Azure and Appfabric caching (in seconds).
-This allows easier debugging when having connection issues as sometimes the client can forcibly disconnect early and not get an valid exception.
+4. Support of ChannelOpenTimeout and MaxConnectionsToServer configuration value for Windows Azure and Appfabric caching (in seconds).
+   The ChannelOpenTimeout value allows easier debugging when having connection issues as sometimes the client can forcibly disconnect early and not get an valid exception.
 Setting this value to much higher allows the client to wait longer for a valid error from the server.
    An example which sets the ChannelOpenTimeout to 2 minutes(120 seconds) is:
    <add key="Cache.CacheSpecificData" value="UseSsl=false;ChannelOpenTimeout=120;SecurityMode=Message;MessageSecurityAuthorizationInfo={your_security_token}"/>
+   MaxConnectionsToServer allows fine tuning performance for the number of concurrent connections to the cache service.
+Currently, the
+   Azure client defaults to 1.
+5. Supports an ICacheFeatureSupport interface and base implementation.
+This is provided as a property on the ICacheProvider allowing basic feature detection.
+Currently this only supports identifying if a cache can be cleared but this will be expanded in the future. eg. cacheProvider.FeatureSupport.SupportsClearingCacheContents()

 Details:
 * Feature Addition: Rudimentary support of CacheDependencies